Unified-Daughterboard/UDB-C-Legacy/README.md

 ## C3 version

-In its latest version, C3, this daughterboard features:
+In its current version, C3, this daughterboard features:

 * ESD (Electrostatic Discharge) protection on the data lines of the USB connector through a specialized chip;
 * Overcurrent protection through a PTC fuse;